lfrestrepog/if-docs/docs/intro.md

 IF allows you to calculate the environmental impacts, such as carbon, of your software applications without writing any code.
 All you have to do is write a simple **manifest file**, known as an `impl` and IF handles the rest.

-The project is entirely open source and composability is a core design principle - we want you to be able to create your own models and plug them in to our framework, or pick from a broad universe of open source models created by others.
+The project is entirely open source and composability is a core design principle - we want you to be able to create your own plugins and plug them in to our framework, or pick from a broad universe of open source plugins created by others.

 ## Motivation